puskyer/docker-openwrt-builder/From1README.md

 and
 sudo setfacl -m user:$USER:rw /var/run/docker.sock

+to build

+docker run -v ~/OnionOmega/ArduinoDock/OpenWRT/:/source -it ubuntu:18.04 /bin/bash

+the OpenWRT has the folder source with all the openwrt source for dl cp -a /source /home/ then do a

+docker commit <Container ID> ubuntu:openwrt

+the Dockerfile users ubuntu:openwrt as its starting image

+then build

+docker build -it openwrt_builder .

 More information on how to use this buildroot can be found on the [OpenWRT wiki](http://wiki.openwrt.org/doc/howto/build).